 Have you ever wanted to hike the dunes under the magical glow of the full moon?
 This is your chance to enjoy the peace and serenity of this elusive environment and experience what the animals that live in the area see at night.
 Join a ranger for a full moon hike and see firsthand how these animals survive in the dunes.

-The dunefield is a photographer’s paradise, offering shifting shadows and textures in the early light.
-Join a ranger to see the first rays of the morning sun push over the Sacramento Mountains.
-This early morning program is focused on amateur or novice photographers.
+The dunefield is an artists paradise, offering shifting shadows and textures in the early light.
+Join a park ranger to see the first rays of the morning sun push over the Sacramento Mountains.
+This early morning program is focused on artists of any kind.

 Step Through Time

 Did you know that salt was once mined in this area?
 Have you ever wondered about the architecture that you see in the visitor center?
 Or perhaps your interest lies in the amazing skills of American Indian artistry.
 Whatever your interest, come Step into the Past with us and learn about the Tularosa Basin's fascinating human history!